OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 However, if like me, you’ve ever tried to author an ARM template file, you might have come across one of my biggest gripes with them; they rely on strings and are prone to human error.
 There’s no compiler to help me out when I have a typo in a template (and there have been plenty of those!).

 I’ve used C# as my primary development language since 2012, however, since then, its functional counterpart, F# has become increasingly popular.
 As I found out recently, it has some useful features which can help out with my ARM template dilemma.
-One area in particular where F# excels, is its built-in [type-safety](https://fsharpforfunandprofit.com/posts/correctness-type-checking/).
+One area in particular where F# excels is its built-in [type-safety](https://fsharpforfunandprofit.com/posts/correctness-type-checking/).

-In this post, I’ll demonstrate the type-safety in F# in action by using [Farmer](https://compositionalit.github.io/farmer/) to generate a simple Azure WebApp ARM template, and then walk through how you can use its deployment capabilities through Octopus to deploy different WebApps to Azure directly.
+In this post, I’ll demonstrate the type-safety in F# in action by using [Farmer](https://compositionalit.github.io/farmer/) to generate a simple Azure WebApp ARM template and then walk through how you can use its deployment capabilities through Octopus to deploy different WebApps to Azure directly.

 <h2>In this post</h2>